-Hello Girls was the colloquial name for American female switchboard operators in World War I, formally known as the Signal Corps Female Telephone Operators Unit.
-During World War I, these switchboard operators were sworn into the U.S. Army Signal Corps.
+Hello Girls, formally the Signal Corps Female Telephone Operators Unit, were American female switchboard operators in World War I. During the war, these switchboard operators were sworn into the U.S. Army Signal Corps.
 Until 1977 they were officially categorized as civilian "contract employees" of the US Army.
 This corps was formed in 1917 from a call by General John J. Pershing to improve the worsening state of communications on the Western front.
-Applicants had to be bilingual in English and French to ensure that orders would be heard by anyone.
-Over 7,000 women applied, but only 450 women were accepted.
+Early applicants had to be bilingual in English and French to ensure that orders would be understood by anyone.
+Over 7,000 women applied, but only 450 were accepted.
 Many of these women were former switchboard operators or employees at telecommunications companies.
-They completed their Signal Corps training at Camp ...
+They completed their Signal Corps training at various sites, including Camp Frank...

 Current Images